W4ngatang/sent-bias/README.md

 code dependencies: `conda env create -f environment.yml`.
 Activate the environment with `source activate sentbias`.

-Then, in the environment, download the NLTK punkt tokenization
+Then, in the environment, download the NLTK punkt and spacy en
-resource:
+resources:

 ```
 python -c 'import nltk; nltk.download("punkt")'
+python -m spacy download en
 ```

 You will also need to download pretrained model weights for each model